-UPDATED on May 31, 2018 with information on the cut-and-cobble method.
+UPDATED on August 31, 2018 with information on vapor diffusion ports.

 Although the GBA website already contains many articles on the topic, we continue to receive frequent questions about the best way to insulate a cathedral ceiling.
 It’s therefore time to pull together as much information on the topic as possible and publish it in one place, to clarify the building science issues and code requirements governing insulated sloped roofs.

-In this blog, I’ll attempt to answer the following questions:
+In this article, I’ll attempt to answer the following questions:

 - Does a cathedral ceiling need to be vented?

 - What’s the best way to build a vented cathedral ceiling?

 - What’s the best way to build an unvented cathedral ceiling?